whylime/whylime.github.io/content/about.md

 I’m especially interested in the intersection of data science and security, and in the past have worked on projects related to anti-abuse, fraud, and malicious web app traffic detection.
 I also have [strong feelings](https://www.arepiechartsgood.info/) about pie charts.

 I enjoy endurance sports and, while I'm primarily a runner, I've dabbled in triathlon up to the 70.3 distance.
 When I'm not staring at a screen, I'm probably lacing up to head outside and log some miles.
-I've completed multiple half marathons, marathons, self-supported 50Ks, and a few duration-based (6/12h) races.
+I've completed multiple half marathons, marathons, self-supported 50Ks, and a few duration-based (6/8/12h) races.

 # Selected Talks & Research
+[The Persistent Threat of Salt Typhoon: Tracking Exposures of Potentially Targeted Devices](https://www.youtube.com/watch?v=01kbz8AZgq4), _Centre For Cybersecurity Belgium | Quarterly Cyber Threat Report_, July 2025.

 [Turning Off the (Information) Flow: Working With the EPA to Secure Hundreds of Exposed Water HMIs](https://censys.com/blog/turning-off-the-information-flow-working-with-the-epa-to-secure-hundreds-of-exposed-water-hmis), _Censys Blog_, June 2025.

 [Defensive Counting: How to quantify ICS exposure on the Internet when the data is out to get you](https://www.youtube.com/live/Hiihv-HdfMk?si=6RUbeBtdCk6xZOPP&t=18127), _BSides Las Vegas_, August 2024.